BarryCarlyon/twitch_misc/eventsub/websockets/web/creatorgoals/README.md

 ## What is this example

-This is an exmaple of how to setup a EventSockets connection inside a Web Browser.
+This is an exmaple of how to setup a EventSub Websockets connection inside a Web Browser.

-It will use implicit auth to obtain an access token and then connect to EventSockets.
+It will use implicit auth to obtain an access token and then connect to EventSub Websockets.

 This example will draw a creator goal bar and update it as events occur.
 And handles a goal ending and starting.